-- Curriculum Vitae, including teaching experience and other relevant activities - List of academic publications - Detailed programme of planned activities (see the Application Form), in particular: - A proposal for a 21-hour course or 42-hour course, together with a title and a detailed syllabus - Selection of the Research group, at the Department, to collaborate with, and a brief statement of the proposed research activities to be undertaken - Motivation letter, in line with the Department's educational and scientific programmes, as well as future cooperation opportunities
+- Curriculum Vitae, including teaching experience and other relevant activities - List of academic publications - Detailed programme of planned activities (see the Application Form), in particular: - A proposal for a 42-hour course, including a title and a detailed syllabus - A copy of Passport (or ID Card, for EU citizens only) - Selection of the Research group, at the Department, to collaborate with and a brief statement of the proposed research activities to be undertaken - Motivation letter, in line with the Department's educational and scientific programmes, as well as future cooperation opportunities

-The deadline for submission is January 15th, 2020 at 1:00 pm (CET).
-Applications must be submitted by e-mail to international.dissgea@unipd.it with the subject Visiting Professor "Mobility and the Humanities."
+The deadline for submission is January 15th, 2021 at 1:00 pm (CET).
+Applications must be submitted by email to international.dissgea@unipd.it with the subject Visiting Professor "Mobility and the Humanities."
 Incomplete or incorrect applications will be excluded from the selection procedure.